 Length and Width

 For many gardeners the raised vegetable garden bed size will depend on the lumber you’re able to secure from your local home improvement store.
-Lumber typically comes in 8 foot lengths – which is great if you cut them in half and just do a 4×4 raised vegetable garden bed.
+Lumber typically comes in 8-foot lengths – which is great if you cut them in half and just do a 4×4 raised vegetable garden bed.
 These smaller vegetable gardens don’t require any less work, but they can be slightly easier to navigate, particularly for children.

 I’ve also seen many 8×4 and 8×8 raised vegetable garden beds.
-Again, this is because the standard length of lumber from the home improvement store.
-These smaller and more narrow raised beds also lend themselves to a more appealing landscaping because you can create beautiful paths between your raised beds.
+Again, this is because of the standard length of lumber from the home improvement store.
+These smaller and more narrow raised beds also lend themselves to more appealing landscaping because you can create beautiful paths between your raised beds.

 As far as depth goes I would suggest a minimum of 6-8 inches or two 2×4’s stacked on their side.
 My large 20×20 garden has a depth of about 2-3 feet, but the new one I’m building will only be about 8 inches deep so my children have easier access to it.
 I have seen numerous raised gardens with 16-24 inch depths.
 These heights make it easier to plant, weed, and harvest because you won’t need to bend over as much.

 How many hours of full sun does a vegetable garden need?